batsonjay/uploadDistributor/.cline/memory/active-context.md

 - Directory names now match the new terminology
 - All environment variables have been updated to reflect the new terminology
 - Processor name has been updated to reflect the new terminology
-- Old processor file can be safely deleted
+- Old processor file has been deleted
+- Old uploads directory has been deleted
+- Deployment plan has been created for production deployment

 ## Next Steps
 - Update any documentation that might still reference the old terminology
+- Consider implementing the deployment plan for production